 When you leave the hospital, your incision is most often closed with stitches or staples.
-These will be removed by your doctor at a follow-up visit.
+These will be removed by your provider at a follow-up visit.
 Wash your incision with soap and warm water every day.
 Use a mild, fragrance-free soap.
 Wash it gently with a clean washcloth or gauze but do not scrub.
 Rinse well and dry gently.
 Allow the incision and skin around it to dry completely before putting on the dressing.
-Wrap the foot loosely with dry gauze unless your doctor gave you other directions.
+Wrap the foot loosely with dry gauze unless your provider gave you other directions.

 It is common after this type of surgery to have a decreased appetite and some weight loss.
 Even if your appetite is poor, you should try to eat well to promote healing.
 Eating small meals more often may be better than eating three large meals a day.

 The number one problem patients have after going home is not getting enough fluids.
 This can make you feel tired and weak and slow your healing.
 It is very important to follow the guidelines below.